markus-seethaler/smart_meter_data_pipeline/README.md

 # If you want to scale the consumer horizontally you can use the following argument (4 consumers is max right now efficiency wise because of 4 partitions)
 docker compose up -d --build  --scale consumer=4

+# If you change variables either in code or the .env sometimes Docker caching does not transfer the changes.
+If this is the case run
+docker compose build --no-cache && docker compose up -d --scale consumer=4

 # On first startup this might take a few minutes depending on your systems capabilities for build and database init and population
 ```